 ABOUT: Award-winning singer/songwriter Andrew McKnight's music traverses influences from Appalachia, tasteful slide and jazzy blues, feisty anthems, rustic folk, and guitar-driven rock.
 Featuring founding Nitty Gritty Dirt Band member Les Thompson, Les' wife Stephanie Thompson, and Lisa Taylor, Andrew McKnight & Beyond Borders blends his charming tenor voice and acoustic and electric guitars with banjo, upright bass, drums, and percussion.
-The band has delighted concert and festival audiences since their collective debut at the John F. Kennedy Center in Washington (March 2008).
-Their eclectic arrangements of Andrew's award-winning songs fuse oldtime influences, roots rock sounds, rich vocal harmonies, and an assimilation of many stylistic elements that truly stretch "beyond Appalachian, beyond blues, beyond folk".
+The band has delighted concert and festival audiences since their collective debut at the John F. Kennedy Center in Washington (March 2008) as well as on their acclaimed 2012 CD/DVD set One Virginia Night.

 One Virginia Night marks Les Thompson's first full return to the stage since leaving NGDB after their double platinum classic Will the Circle Be Unbroken.
 OVN includes "Made by Hand", written by McKnight and Thompson with Chance McCoy (Old Crow Medicine Show), and covered by jam band faves Great American Taxi.
 Other highlights are the swingy "Surveillance" (also co-written with Thompson), their smoldering bluesy rework of the traditional "Worried Man Blues", the world-beat tinged "Beyond Borders" complete with Taylor's drum solo, and Stephanie Thompson's "What Kind of Person," recorded by Rani Arbo & Salamander Crossing.
 OVN also includes their take on Taylor's jazzy "It Means a Lot" from her True North CD, named Best in Contemporary Folk by the Washington Area Music Association.

 The warmth and chemistry between these seasoned musicians has clearly caught the attention of music fans and presenters alike at some of the highest-quality venues around the mid-Atlantic region, including the State Theater, Herndon Festival, Black Rock Center for the Arts, Shepherdstown Opera House, the Barns at Rose Hill, and the Mountain Aid concert at Shakori Hills NC in addition to their collective debut at the John F. Kennedy Center in Washington DC.